exercism/docs/community/becoming-a-maintainer.md

 On tracks without maintainers, we have less rigorous restrictions.
 After some small merged contributions, you can open an issue on the Track asking to become a Maintainer.
+We may also invite you to become a Maintainer if we notice you contributing to these lesser-maintained tracks regularly.

 ### Staying a maintainer